 They must make sure that all food and drink they sell displays all the compulsory information.
-This must be in English, although this does not preclude also having the labelling in additional languages when some of the customers are likely to be non-English speakers.
+This must be in English, although it does not preclude also having the labelling in additional languages when some of the customers are likely to be non-English speakers.

 This information should appear on one of the following:

-EU Regulation (EU) No 1169/2011 requires that if food is 'intended for the final consumer but marketed at a stage prior to sale to the final consumer' it must comply with the Regulations.
+EU Regulation (EU) No 1169/2011 requires that if food is "intended for the final consumer but marketed at a stage prior to sale to the final consumer" it must comply with the Regulations.

 Food is considered to be ready for delivery to the ultimate consumer if the packaging will not be changed prior to sale by the eventual retailer.
 The wholesaler must, therefore, ensure that the food complies with the Regulations unless the retailer will repackage it.
 For example, a wholesaler sells cans of soft drinks to retailers in trays.
 The cans themselves will not be altered before reaching the ultimate consumer.
 The soft drink is, therefore, ready for delivery to the ultimate consumer and must have the correct labelling in English.

 The information on food sold by wholesalers must appear as described above for retailers.
-Alternatively, the mandatory information (please see 'Labelling of prepacked foods') can be supplied on documentation supplied previously or accompanying the food.
+Alternatively, the compulsory information (please see 'Labelling of prepacked foods') can be supplied on documentation supplied previously or accompanying the food.
 However, if this method is used, the name of the food, durability indication, storage conditions and business details must appear on the external packaging.

 The same rules apply to the packaging of food sold to catering establishments* if food is prepared in the course of a business and is intended to be supplied to the consumer in that packaging. [*'Catering establishments' include restaurants, canteens, pubs, clubs, schools or similar, and mobile caterers such as fast food vans.]